-The advanced audio input settings allow users to specify:
+The advanced audio input settings allow users to specify the following elements:

-- which type of audio source should be taken into account in the recording process - how the audio mono channels of the source material will be distributed to the material recorded on the EVS server. - whether audio gain or audio muting should be applied in the recording process.
+- Which type of audio source should be taken into account in the recording process. - How the audio mono channels of the source material will be distributed to the material recorded on the EVS server. - Whether an audio gain or audio muting should be applied in the recording process.

-The E2-03 value located in the intersection between row 3 and column IN2 means that the 3rd audio mono channel of the embedded audio source recorded into the IN2 (CAMB) connector will be recorded on the same position on the EVS server.
+The E2-03 value located in the intersection between row 3 and column IN2 means that the 3rd audio mono channel of the embedded audio source plugged into the IN2 (CAMB) connector will be recorded on the same position on the EVS server.